CONABIO/antares3-sentinel-download/README.md

 ## sen2cor as docker service

-We can run `sen2cor.2.8.0` with dem as a docker service creating an image from [here](https://github.com/CONABIO/sen2cor_docker).
+We can run `sen2cor.2.8.0` with dem as a docker service creating an image from [here](https://github.com/CONABIO/sen2cor_docker) which is persisted in [madmex/sen2cordocker_l2a](https://hub.docker.com/r/madmex/sen2cordocker_l2a/tags) dockerhub.
 The following is an example how to create two services:

 ```bash
 archives=/LUSTRE/MADMEX/tasks/2019_tasks/sen2cor_docker/data_zipped